Shannon Tindle

-Tindle most recently worked as a character designer on Sony Pictures Animation's The Emoji Movie; DreamWorks Animation' The Croods, as a story developer; and Laika's Kubo and the Two Strings, which he originally developed with his wife Megan.
-He currently lives in California, United States.
+Tindle worked as a character designer on Sony Pictures Animation's The Emoji Movie; DreamWorks Animation' The Croods, as a story developer; and Laika's Kubo and the Two Strings, which he originally developed with his wife Megan before leaving the project over creative differences.

-He is currently directing a CG-animated Ultraman film for Netflix.
+Currently, Tindle works at Netflix, where he adapted William Joyce's Ollie’s Odyssey into the miniseries Lost Ollie.
+He most recently directed a CG-animated Ultraman feature film titled Ultraman: Rising for Netflix Animation.